 In the year 70 C.E. both Jerusalem and the Second Temple are once again destroyed, this time by the Roman army under Titus.
 In the following two millennia the city is rebuilt and destroyed several times.
 The Byzantines succeeded the Romans but lost the city to the Persians, just to regain it a few years later.
 Eventually the ongoing fight between the Byzantine and the Persian empires weakened both sides and allowed the newly rising Muslim armies to conquer much of the Middle East.

-For centuries the Muslim rules neglected the city, until the arrival of the crusaders, whose architectural marks can still be seen.
+At first the Umayyad dynasty built fancy palaces.
+But following their demise the new Muslim rulers neglected the city.
+The decay continued until the arrival of the crusaders, whose architectural marks can still be seen.
 Once again in Muslim hands, the Mamluks would eventually change the face of the city, building magnificent palaces, tombs, and madrasahs (religious schools).
 In the 16th century the Ottomans built the city wall surrounding the old city, the one we see today.
 The Ottomans would rule the country for 400 years until 1917.

 During World War I the British took control of the country and later received the mandate for the establishment of a Jewish national home from the League of Nations, predecessor of the United Nations.
 The 1947-1949 war of independence left the city divided until 1967, when Israel conquered East Jerusalem and the West Bank during the Six Day War.
 Today Jerusalem is a holy city for Jews, Christians, and Muslims alike.